-206. - as the customer of the financial services be established to provide for one or more of Product/service Intermediaries who may be considered as the customer Investment of life company funds to back the company's policyholder liabilities where the life company opens an account.
+the control of the co For an intermediary to be considered as the customer of the financial services business, a business relationship must be established to provide for one or more of the following products and services: Product/service Intermediaries who may be considered as the customer Investment of life company funds to back the company's policyholder liabilities where the life company opens an account.
 If the account has a policy identifier then the bank must require an undertaking to be given by the life company that they are the legal and beneficial owner of the funds and that the policyholder has not been led to believe that he has rights over a bank account in Guernsey.
 The life company.
 Insurance policies where there is no cash-in value and where professional and independent third parties (such as loss adjusters) are satisfied before payments are made.
 The regulated insurance broker.
-Reinsurance to an insurer who in turn is issuing policies on a commercial basis only, where the reinsurance contract is arranged exclusively between the reinsurer and a recognised and properly regulated insurer and not between the reinsurer and any other party.
-The insurer.
+Reinsurance to an insurer who in turn The insurer.

+is issuing policies on a commercial basis only, where the reinsurance contract is arranged exclusively between the reinsurer and a recognised and properly regulated insurer and not between the reinsurer and any other party.

 A Guernsey licensed insurer, as part of its relationship falling within the scope of the Insurance Law offering insurance products to another regulated financial services business.
-The regulated financial services business.